VLN37/pipex/README.md

 ## Requirements

-* linux system with GCC and bash
+* linux system with GCC and bash (it doesn't work in zsh due to how the quotes are handled)

 ## How to use